 Electrical Technology II (ELECTEC2)

+Course #: 08815 Credits: 2

+PEIMS #: 13005700 Grades: 11-12

-In this course students will gain advanced knowledge and skills needed to enter the workforce as an electrician, a building maintenance technician, or a supervisor; prepare for a postsecondary degree in a specified field of construction or construction management; or pursue an approved apprenticeship program.
-Students will acquire knowledge and skills in safety, electrical theory, tools, codes, installation of electrical equipment, alternating current and direct current motors, conductor installation, installation of electrical services, and electric lighting installation.
-This course is offered at The LIFT for all high schools.
-This course cannot be entered at mid-term.
+In this course students will gain advanced known needed to enter the workforce as an electric maintenance technician, or a supervisor; pre- postsecondary degree in a specified field of a construction management; or pursue an app apprenticeship program.
+Students will acquire skills in safety, electrical theory, tools, codes, in electrical equipment, alternating current and motors, conductor installation, installation of e and electric lighting installation.
+This course is for all high schools.
+This course cannot be ent Prerequisites: Electrical Technology I; Principle recommended . ian, a building pare for a construction or roved e knowledge and nstallation of I direct current electrical services, offered at The LIFT rered at mid-term.